justinmtech/Minebuddy/README.md

 # Minebuddy

 A Minecraft plugin utility that allows you to host a Discord bot.
-The bot has basic commands such as broadcast and stop, and a variety of server status information such as TPS, player count, unique joins and ram usage.
+The bot has basic admin commands such as broadcast and stop, and a variety of server status information such as TPS, player count, unique joins and ram usage.

 # Is this for me?
 If you run a Minecraft server and would like a lightweight plugin to see your server's status straight from your Discord server, you may find this useful.

 # Why Minebuddy?
-Minebuddy is extremely simple and configurable, and it can be used on 1.13+.
+Minebuddy is extremely lightweight and configurable, and it can be used on 1.13+.
+As a Minecraft server owner/developer, you probably spend a bit of time on Discord.
+Being able to view useful server statistics without leaving Discord is convenient!

 # Setup
 1. Create a Discord bot here if you don't already have one: https://discord.com/developers/applications/